Tetaaline/Medicine_tracker_app/README.md

 ### **Step 5 — Accessing JSON database on Linux/Ubuntu Terminal**
 Navigate to the src Folder
-Because this project uses JSON files as the database (instead of MySQL or PostgreSQL), there is no server to start.
+Since this project utilizes JSON files as its database (as opposed to MySQL or PostgreSQL), there is no server to start.
 All data is stored locally inside the project folder in:
 /data/
    ├── users.txt
    ├── patients.json